Current students must register through the Recorder’s Office, which also oversees student files and posts grades.

 Phone: (812) 855-1888

 Indiana Law students can build their own plan of study by taking classes from a number of different areas, or they can choose an area of focus.

-Description This three (3) credit research seminar is co-taught by Professor Joe Hoffmann from the Law School and Professor Jim Sherman from the Psychology Department, and will include both law students and psychology graduate students.
-We will study the social and cognitive psychology that underlies the criminal law.
+Description This three (3) credit research seminar is co-taught by Professor Joe Hoffmann from the Law School and Professor Jim Sherman from the Psychology Department.
+We will study the social and cognitive psychology that underlies the doctrines of the criminal law.
 We will begin each week of the seminar by reading one or more real criminal-law cases that raise one or more difficult moral/legal issues.
 We will then assign relevant readings from the psychology literature, as well as from the legal literature, in an effort to achieve greater insight into the behavior and perceptions of the legal decision-makers in the cases.
 Our primary interest will be in the behavior and perceptions of those who have traditionally shaped the doctrines of the criminal law, i.e., lawyers, judges, legislators, and jurors.
 To put it another way, we will seek to understand the reasons why the substantive doctrines of the criminal law have developed in the way that they have developed.
 At the end of each seminar meeting, we will return to the cases, and we will discuss the potential legal and social implications of what we have learned.
 The final grade for the seminar will be based primarily on an interdisciplinary research paper drawing from legal and psychological sources.
-In addition, in order to ensure that the weekly readings are actually being read, each week we will administer a brief quiz about the week#s readings.
-The quiz will not be difficult # even a casual reading will get you through it successfully # but the quiz grades will count as 19.5% of the final grade will be based on class performance in these roles.
+In addition, each week students will be assigned to serve as "experts" and "commenters" on the readings, and 19.5% of the final grade will be based on class performance in these roles.

 Faculty J. Hoffmann

 |Fall 2015 - 2016||Seminar in Law & Psychology of Crime Culp & Punishment||Hoffmann|